-Are you planning to undergo hair transplant surgery to fix your hair thinning problem, but rumors encompassing the procedure are daunting you?
+Are you planning to undergo hair transplant surgery in Dubai to fix your hair thinning problem, but rumors encompassing the procedure are daunting you?
 Rejoice!
 You have come to the right place.
 Here we will address all the hair transplant surgery risks that often deter people from opting for surgical hair restoration.

 There are some minor complications or side effects that you may face after transplant, but by preparing well for the surgery and taking proper care of the scalp after surgery, you can minimize your chances of developing risks and complications.
 Here are 10 most commonly reported side effects of hair transplantation:

 4 to 5 weeks after the transplant you may be alarmed to find that the healthy hairs you already had on your scalp have started to fall off.
 This should not panic you as it is a pretty normal, post-op condition also known as shock loss.
 Lost hairs will grow back automatically within a few months.